A computer purchase is a financial transaction.

 Purchased a computer for the office

-It’s pretty common to purchase a printer with Computer.
+It’s pretty standard to purchase a printer with a Computer.
 We need to understand whether the printer requires a separate disclosure.
 The thumb rule here is to check whether the printer’s useful life and depreciation method are the same or different.
 If it’s the same, we can record both the assets as Computer & Equipment.
-The entry will be the same as the above tables in both the scenarios (irrespective of whether printer disclosure is separate or not)
+The entry will be the same as the above tables in both scenarios (irrespective of whether printer disclosure is separate or not)

 Conclusion for Purchased Computer Journal Entry